GOALS Baltimore Rules

 – Yellow card, two-minute suspension.
 The team plays without a player for the duration of suspension.
 (2) Yellow-cards result in a red-card.

 – Red card, team plays short of a player for the rest of the game.

-Substitutions are unlimited; there is no stoppage of play for substitutions (except goalie).
+– There is no stoppage of play for substitutions (except goalie).
 The players leaving should be completely off the field before substitutes enter.
 Enter/Exit should be from teams’ respective bench area.

-Delay of game – Player has 5 seconds to put the ball in play or the opponents get a chance to play.
+– Player has 5 seconds to put the ball in play or the opponents get a chance to play.

 – All free kicks are direct.